Stanisław Żółkiewski: Field Crown Hetman

-In the second half of 1609, Żółkiewski took part in the Polish–Muscovite War (also known as the Dymitriads).
-He supported the election of Władysław IV Vasa for the tsar of Russia and the idea of a personal union between the Commonwealth and the Tsardom of Russia (the Polish–Muscovite Union).
+In the second half of 1609, Żółkiewski took part in the Polish–Russian War (also known as the Dymitriads).
+He supported the election of Władysław IV Vasa for the title of tsar of Russia and the idea of a personal union between the Commonwealth and the Tsardom of Russia (the Polish–Lithuanian–Muscovite Commonwealth).
 During the De la Gardie Campaign in 1610 he achieved another significant victory against combined Russian and Swedish forces at the battle of Klushino.
 As a result of his successful campaign Żółkiewski seized Moscow and captured the tsar Vasiliy Shuisky and his brothers, Ivan Shuisky and Dmitry Shuisky.
 Sigismund rejected Żółkiewski's political plan however, which would have required Władysław to convert to Orthodoxy.

-Żółkiewski began to write his memoirs after his return from Muscovy.
-The Początek i progres wojny moskiewskiej (The beginning and Progress of the Muscovy War), published in 1612, is a critique of Zygmunt's policies.
-In 1612 he became a teacher and tutor of Stanisław Koniecpolski, future hetman and military commander.
+Żółkiewski began to write his memoirs after his return from Russia.
+The Początek i progres wojny moskiewskiej (The beginning and Progress of the Muscovite War), published in 1612, is a critique of Sigismund's policies.
+In 1612, he became a teacher and tutor of Stanisław Koniecpolski, future hetman and military commander.
 Also that year he returned to Ukraine to defend against continuing Tatar and Moldovan incursions, as well as Cossack unrest.
 In 1616 during a Sejm he presented a project O chowaniu żołnierza kwarcianego (On the raising of the kwarciane soldiers), in which he argued for the need to raise a larger army to deal with the Tatars and the Cossacks.
 The project was however not approved by the parliament.